mnot/I-D/for-the-users/draft.md

 While there might be a good technical reason to interpose such an intermediary, it also introduces a new party, and thus needs to be done with due consideration of the impact on other parties.

-Therefore, unnecessary parties SHOULD be avoided when possible in Internet standards.
+Therefore, unnecessary parties ought be avoided when possible in Internet standards.

 # IANA Considerations